carlospuenteg/The-Place/README.md

 ## Install Modules

-Before you start, you need to install the React modules with:
+Before you start, install the React modules with:

 ### `npm install`